 Our services work in slightly different ways depending on their size, location and the number of mediators.
 However, once you make contact the service will explain how they work, when they have appointments available and how long it will take to arrange an appointment.
 Although we would like to be able to offer appointments when people first contact us, there may be a short waiting list.

-Each family member is offered an individual, confidential meeting, which may be called an intake appointment.
-Information is shared with a trained intake worker and options are discussed.
-If after the initial appointments everyone agrees that mediation might be appropriate a joint meeting is then arranged with a mediator.
-Family members have the opportunity to talk about their concerns, explore options and agree an acceptable way forward.
+Each family member is offered an individual, confidential meeting to discuss their situation and explore whether mediation is appropriate.
+This may be called an intake appointment.
+Information is shared and options are discussed.
+If after the initial appointments everyone agrees that mediation might be helpful a joint meeting is generally then arranged with a mediator.
+In mediation sessions family members have the opportunity to talk about their concerns, explore options and agree an acceptable way forward.

 Family mediation is not appropriate in every situation.
-You will be advised of other services that may be more helpful for you.
+Your intake worker will discuss this with you and advise you of other services that may be more helpful for you.

 Mediation sessions usually last between 1 and 1.5 hours.
 They are with the same mediator and can be arranged at intervals to suit the family circumstances.
 The number of mediation sessions that people attend varies, but is typically three to five.

 You can come back to mediation at a later date if your circumstances or family’s needs change.
 People often return to mediation when a new baby comes along or a new partner.

 When you contact the Member Service in your area you will be advised whether they ask for a suggested donation or if they have a set charge.
 You may be asked to make a contribution towards the cost if you cannot afford the full amount.
 In some cases you may be able to claim Legal Aid.
 Please speak to your nearest Member Service for more information.